nextpyp/pyp/docs/guide/picking3d.rst

 .. note::

-    * 40-50 particles from 2-3 tomograms are usually suficient to succesfully train a model
+    * 40-50 particles from 2-3 tomograms are usually sufficient to successfully train a model
     * Trained models for each run will be saved in the project folder under ``train/YYYYMMDD_HHMMSS/*.pth``

 2. Model evaluation